redox-os/website/content/news/this-month-240731.md

 wget is finally working thanks to 4lDO2 and Ribbon!

+- 4lDO2 fixed most bugs on the COSMIC programs
 - Ron Williams fixed the Helix text editor.
 - bjorn3 converted the Orbital recipes to TOML, fixing the "desktop-minimal" variant.
 - Ribbon converted more recipes to TOML to remove obsolete and broken code from our package system.

 More exciting Rust programs were packaged as usual.

+## Orbital Improvements

+Ribbon configured Orbital to launch the FFMPEG media player (ffplay) when video and audio files are opened from graphical programs.

 ## Build System Improvements